Roasted Brussels Sprouts with Cranberries, Pecans and Hot Honey

 (3) Spread them out on your baking sheet so they’re not piled up (overcrowding can cause them to steam and become soggy).

 (4) Don’t overcook them.
 High heat and fast cooking works great for this.
-You want to get some nice, seared, roasted spots on the outside but still have the inside of the Brussel sprouts be lively and fresh-tasting.
+You want to get some nice, seared, roasted spots on the outside but still have the inside of the Brussels sprouts be lively and fresh-tasting.

 I held off on posting this recipe until I felt confident that hot honey was pretty commonly available, including at places like Target and Walmart.
 I typically grab Mike’s Hot Honey, and they’ve got a store locator on their website.
 You can also order Mike’s on Amazon.
 Alternately, if you’d like to take a stab at making your own, you could try the version from Casual Foodist, or the 1-minute version from A Couple Cooks (I haven’t personally tried either of these recipes – if you give one of them a shot, I’d love to know what you think!).
 And, of course, in desperation, you can also simply make this recipe with plain ol’ honey, although it will, of course, be missing that slight, kicky edge.

 Yay – a grammar lesson!
 Technically the correct spelling is Brussels sprouts.
 These veggies are named after the the city of Brussels, Belgium.
 Even when you’re only talking about one sprout, the “s” should still come after “Brussel”: Brussels sprout.
-Soooooo … are you wondering why I didn’t name my recipe correctly?
-Ugh.
-Just like with my Bacon Brussel Sprouts recipe, this was a dilemma for a grammar-loving, rule-follower like me!
-BUT because about 77% of people (at least according to a British poll) call them Brussel sprouts (without that “s”), I knew that if I wanted most sprout-seeking people to find my recipe when they searched on Google … welllll … I needed to name my recipe what you’d most likely call it: hence the missing “s.” 😉
+BUT about 77% of people (at least according to a British poll) call them Brussel sprouts (without that “s”). 😉

 Mmmmmmmm … if you’ve been holding off on trying Brussels sprouts because you remember what they were like in the “olden days” … wait no more.
 I think this recipe will change your mind!